yassirelarrag/precision-guided-strategy-thesis/README.md

-# 📈 Stock Movement Prediction Using Random Forests – Thesis Codebase
+# 📈 Precision-Guided Investment Approach – Thesis Codebase

 This repository contains the full codebase, prediction files, and processed data used in the thesis.